The tsibble package extends the tidyverse to temporal data. Built on top of the tibble, a tsibble (or

 weather data included in the package

 nycflights13 contains the hourly meteorological records (such as temperature, humid and precipitation) over the year of 2013 at three stations (i.e. JFK, LGA and EWR) in New York City.
 Since the

 time_hour is the only column involving the timestamps,

-as_tsibble() defaults it to the index variable; alternatively, it would be more verbose to specify the argument
+as_tsibble() defaults it to the index variable; alternatively, the index can be specified by the argument

-Except for index, a tsibble requires “key”, which defines subjects or individuals tracked over time.
+Except for index, a tsibble requires “key”, which defines subjects or individuals measured over time.
 In this example, the

 as_tsibble().
-Therefore, the composition of index and key uniquely identifies each observation in a valid tsibble.
+Each observation should be uniquely identified by index and key in a valid tsibble.
 Others—

 precip—are referred to as measured variables.
-While creating a tsibble, it is sorted by time index.
-If a key is explicitly declared, the key will be sorted first, and followed by arranging time from past to recent.
+When creating a tsibble, the key will be sorted first, followed by arranging time from past to recent.